uvarc/rc-website/content/service/collaboration.md

 The SOMRC is available for collaborative work with researchers, faculty, and students.
 These may include:

 * Code and package development, such as R and Python packages, pipelines, or containers.
-* Open source project development.
+* Open source initiatives.
 * Ongoing analysis of large data sets and publication of results.
-* Architecture / design best practices for specific research approaches.
+* Architecture / design best practices for new research approaches.